AStarrs/IT5016D-Software-Development/project/README.md

 ## Python project for Help Desk Ticketing System prototype

-The ticketing system prototype was created to meet customer requirments for hendling Help Desk tickets for internal customers.
+The ticketing system prototype was created to meet customer requirments for handling Help Desk tickets for internal customers.

 ### Program functiionality